viur-framework/viur-core/README.md

 # UNSTABLE - UNUNSUABLE
 This will become the Python3 Port of the ViUR Server.
-This will be a mayor update and it's currently _NOT_ usuable.
+This will be a major update and it's currently _NOT_ usuable.
 Use the original Python2 Version at https://github.com/viur-framework/server for now.

 # ViUR server